Beta Serpentis

-Beta Serpentis, Latinized from β Serpentis, is a binary star system in the constellation Serpens, in its head (Serpens Caput).
+Beta Serpentis, Latinized from β Serpentis, also named Zhou, is a binary star system in the constellation Serpens, in its head (Serpens Caput).
 It is visible to the naked eye with a combined apparent visual magnitude of +3.65.
 Based upon an annual parallax shift of 21.03 mas as seen from Earth, it is located around 155 light years from the Sun.
 The system is a member of the Ursa Major Moving Group.